macla7/STAPI/README.md

 - Devise Onboarding with Wicked Gem
 - Monethly Subscriptions with Stripe and Pay Gem
 - The VSCODE Rails Extentions Used in This Series
-- Notificaiton Sounds when Messages are Sent in Chat
+- notifications Sounds when Messages are Sent in Chat

 **Misc Known Issues**